SenZHANG-GitHub/pytorch-parallelism/README.md

         shutil.copyfile(filename, 'model_best.pth.tar')

 ```
----
-**Initialization of DistributedDataParralelism using torch.distributed.launch**
+## Initialization of DistributedDataParralelism using torch.distributed.launch
 + we can run from cmd line using ``-m torch.distributed.launch``
 + e.g. ``CUDA_VISIBLE_DEVICES=0,1 python -m torch.distributed.launch --nproc_per_node=2 main.py``
 + torch.distributed.launch will distribute a local_rank which can be accessed by torch.distributed.get_rank()